mattdeluco/problemtwo/README.md

     $ python ./problemtwo.py
     problemtwo.py <line items input file> <sales tax exceptions file>

+A small set of unit tests are also available:

+    $ ./test.sh
+    $ # or
+    $ python -m unittest discover -s test/

 ####Input File####
 To run an alternative problem set create a plain text file, each line formatted similar to ```1 imported bottle of Woodford Reserve at 30.00``` or ```<Quantity> <description> at <cost>```, where quantity may include fractional values using a decimal, and cost may have 0, 1, or 2 decimal places.
 See [input3.txt](https://github.com/mattdeluco/problemtwo/blob/master/input3.txt) for an example.